DavorPenzar/magic-text/README.md

 Obviously, this is an *overkill*, as, instead of `cancellation.Cancel()`, one could simply `break` the asynchronous `foreach`-loop; not to mention that reading from the console may be done synchronously (and in the background it actually is, as explained [here](http://docs.microsoft.com/en-gb/dotnet/api/system.console.in#remarks)).
 However, the example above illustrates the power and possibilities provided by the library which might come useful in other real-life scenarios.

-Note that the [`LineByLineTokeniser`](Source/LineByLineTokeniser.cs)&mdash;the base class of the [`RegexTokeniser`](Source/RegexTokeniser.cs), [`CharTokeniser`](Source/CharTokeniser.cs), [`LineExtractingTokeniser`](Source/LineExtractingTokeniser.cs) and [`RandomTokeniser`](Source/RandomTokeniser.cs) classes&mdash;does not necessarily cancel the tokenising operation immediately, meaning that some additional iterations in the `foreach`-loop above may be run even after the breaking `"###"` token is found.
+Note that the [`LineByLineTokeniser`](Source/LineByLineTokeniser.cs)&mdash;the base class of the [`RegexMatchTokeniser`](Source/RegexMatchTokeniser.cs), [`RegexMatchTokeniser`](Source/RegexBreakTokeniser.cs), [`CharTokeniser`](Source/CharTokeniser.cs), [`LineExtractingTokeniser`](Source/LineExtractingTokeniser.cs) and [`RandomTokeniser`](Source/RandomTokeniser.cs) classes&mdash;does not necessarily cancel the tokenising operation immediately, meaning that some additional iterations in the `foreach`-loop above may be run even after the breaking `"###"` token is found.
 However, no new lines will be read from the underlying input ([`System.Console.In`](http://docs.microsoft.com/en-gb/dotnet/api/system.console.in) in the example above) after cancelling the operation.
 Actually, no additional bytes shall be read appart from those having already been irrecoverably read.

 All tokenisers provided by the library tokenise text using [*deferred execution*](http://docs.microsoft.com/en-gb/dotnet/standard/linq/deferred-execution-example) (therefore similar examples could have been written using a [`CharTokeniser`](Source/CharTokeniser.cs), a [`LineExtractingTokeniser`](Source/LineExtractingTokeniser.cs) or a [`RandomTokeniser`](Source/RandomTokeniser.cs)).
 In fact, this is the recommended behaviour of all classes implementing the [`ITokeniser`](Source/ITokeniser.cs) interface.
 Such implementation enables simultaneous tokenising and reading operations, which may come useful when reading from sources such as the console or a network channel.
-On the other hand, the [`TokeniserExtensions`](Source/TokeniserExtensions.cs) class provides extension methods for tokenising into lists (fully built containers instead of the [*deferred execution*](http://docs.microsoft.com/en-gb/dotnet/standard/linq/deferred-execution-example)), which is useful when reading from strings and read-only text files.
+On the other hand, the [`TokeniserExtensions`](Source/TokeniserExtensions.cs) class provides extension methods for tokenising into arrays (fully built containers instead of the [*deferred execution*](http://docs.microsoft.com/en-gb/dotnet/standard/linq/deferred-execution-example)), which is useful when reading from strings and read-only text files.
 If the latter was the default, simultaneous reading and tokenising would be impossible because the input would have to be read and tokenised until the end before accessing any of the tokens.

 ####    Simple [Information Theory](http://en.wikipedia.org/wiki/Information_theory) Analysis